Actinide and Fission Product Partitioning and Transmutation

 These topics include multi-scale modelling, experiments and instrumentation, novel theories and benchmarks.

-The meeting will consist of a plenary session on the first day, followed by technical sessions and a poster session covering the above technical subjects.
+The meeting will consist of a plenary session on the first day, followed by technical sessions (listed below) and a poster session covering the above technical subjects.

 At the summary session, reviews and findings of each technical session will be presented by the session chairs.